2020 World Juniors: Breakout Candidates & Sleeper Prospects

 Canada

 Calen Addison is getting a prominent role on Canada’s power play, so he could turn a lot of heads.
-Nico Daws and Joel Hofer will be hoping to do the same in goal, both entering the tournament relatively unheralded in the hockey world.
+As could Jacob Bernard-Docker, who was a first-rounder in 2018 but is not yet a household name as a Canadian kid going the college route.

 Up front, Akil Thomas and Aidan Dudas will try to make the Los Angeles Kings look good for taking them in the second and fourth rounds, respectively.
-Raphael Lavoie slipped to Edmonton in the second round of this year’s draft and he’ll be looking to show why most had him ranked in the first round.
+Raphael Lavoie slipped to Edmonton in the second round of this year’s draft and he’ll be looking to show why most had him projected for the first round.

+Nico Daws and Joel Hofer will also be hoping to make a good name for themselves in goal, both entering the tournament relatively unheralded in the hockey world.

 Finland